dark-teal-coder/dark-teal-coder/README.md

 git pull origin main
 ```

-## Error: `fatal: refusing to merge unrelated histories`
+## Error: `refusing to merge unrelated histories`
 <ins>Cause</ins>: Two respositories have mismatching histories and are considered unrelated.
 <br />
 <ins>Fix</ins>: Add the following option to allow unrelated histories to be merged:
 ```